zabbix/zabbix-docker/agent/alpine/README.md

 Start a Zabbix agent container as follows:

-    docker run --name some-zabbix-agent -e ZBX_HOSTNAME=some-hostname -e ZBX_SERVER_HOST=some-zabbix-server -d zabbix/zabbix-agent:tag
+    docker run --name some-zabbix-agent -e ZBX_HOSTNAME="some-hostname" -e ZBX_SERVER_HOST="some-zabbix-server" -d zabbix/zabbix-agent:tag

 Where `some-zabbix-agent` is the name you want to assign to your container, `some-hostname` is the hostname, it is Hostname parameter in Zabbix agent configuration file, `some-zabbix-server` is IP or DNS name of Zabbix server or proxy and `tag` is the tag specifying the version you want.
 See the list above for relevant tags, or look at the [full list of tags](https://hub.docker.com/r/zabbix/zabbix-agent/tags/).

-## Connects from Zabbix server or Zabbix proxy in other containers
+## Connects from Zabbix server or Zabbix proxy in other containers (Passive checks)

-This image exposes the standard Zabbix agent port (10050) to perform passive checks, so container linking makes Zabbix agent instance available to Zabbix server and Zabbix proxy containers.
+This image exposes the standard Zabbix agent port (``10050``) to perform passive checks, so container linking makes Zabbix agent instance available to Zabbix server and Zabbix proxy containers.
 Start your application container like this in order to link it to the Zabbix agent container:

 ```console
 $ docker run --name some-zabbix-server --link some-zabbix-agent:zabbix-agent -d zabbix/zabbix-server:latest
 ```

-## Connect to Zabbix server or Zabbix proxy containers
+## Connect to Zabbix server or Zabbix proxy containers (Active checks)

 This image supports perform active checks, so container linking makes Zabbix server and Zabbix proxy containers available to Zabbix agent instance.
 Start your application container like this in order to link Zabbix agent to Zabbix server or Zabbix proxy containterns: